 Pricing & Availability

 At the time of writing of this brief review the watch was listed as already available at select retailers around the world.
 Pricing was not revealed at that time, but, as I have already noted above, expected MSRP is about USD $10,500 or around €10,000, which makes it quite expensive given its relatively low level of mechanical sophistication and finish that doesn’t require a lot of real craftsmanship, but is surely within reach of general Bentley-buying crowd.
-Well, perhaps I am just a bit jealous here, so please excuse my being vitriolic.
+Perhaps I am just a bit jealous here, so please excuse my being vitriolic.

 Limited at just 500 pieces, it may become fairly hard to come by in just a couple of years although I still wouldn’t consider it an ‘investment’.